Self-replication: Molecular manufacturing

 What is required is the rational design of an entirely novel replicator with a much wider range of synthesis capabilities.

 In 2011, New York University scientists have developed artificial structures that can self-replicate, a process that has the potential to yield new types of materials.
 They have demonstrated that it is possible to replicate not just molecules like cellular DNA or RNA, but discrete structures that could in principle assume many different shapes, have many different functional features, and be associated with many different types of chemical species.

-For a discussion of other chemical bases for hypothetical self-replicating systems, see alternative biochemistry.